Mulanga731/Christoffels-dishzone-MAST5112-Final-poe/README.md

  Fixed the logic erros where dishes were not being added to the list.
  Corrected the bugs that caused the dish counter to alway show 0 on the Homescreen
  # Testing
- Tested all the main screens and navigation in Expo Go and works shows all the features and working throughout the screens
+ Tested all the main screens and navigation in Expo Go and works shows all the features and working throughout the screens.

 # References
 Reference:
 OpenAI.
 (2025).
 ChatGPT (GPT-5).
 Retrieved from  https://chat.openai.com￼